coderolls/coderolls-blog/_posts/java-programs/2023-12-04-sum-of-all-digits-in-a-number.md

 author: gaurav
 categories: [Java Programs, Core Java]
 toc: true
-description: "In this tutorial, we will see a Java program to get sum of all digits of a number in java."
+description: "In this tutorial, we will see a Java program to get the sum of all digits of a number in Java."
 ---

 To calculate the sum of all digits of a number

-1. First, we will get a reminder of input number by modulo operator (%) and add it to the `sum` variable.
+1. First, we will get a reminder of the input number by the modulo operator (%) and add it to the `sum` variable.
-2. Second, we will divide the input number by 10 and assign it again to a input number variable.
+2. Second, we will divide the input number by 10 and assign it again to an input number variable.
-3. We will repeat above process until the input number is not equal to zero.
+3. We will repeat the above process until the input number is not equal to zero.
-4. At the end we will have sum of all the digits of a number in `sum` variable.
+4. At the end we will have the sum of all the digits of a number in the `sum` variable.

-Let's a java program to calculate sum of all digits of a number.
+Let's a Java program to calculate the sum of all digits of a number.

 **Java Program**